spec-first/connexion/README.rst

     $ sudo pip3 install uwsgi
     $ uwsgi --http :8080 -w app -p 16  # use 16 worker processes

-You can run uwsgi with a large number of worker processes to get high concurrency.
+You can run uWSGI with a large number of worker processes to get high concurrency.

 See the `uWSGI documentation`_ for more information.